RPGroup-PBoC/chann_cap/src/theory/scripts/README.md

   deviation between the original theoretical prediction and the experimental data.
 It then uses these updated moments along with the first protein moment to infer the maximum entropy distribution.

+### `blahut_arimoto_channel_capacity.ipynb` (`channcap`)

+- `channcap_protein_multi_prom.py` : Script that computes the channel capacity
+  for the protein distributions generated with the output of the `maxent_protein_dist.py` script.

+- `channcap_mRNA_multi_prom.py` : Script that computes the channel capacity for the mRNA distributions generated with the output of the `maxent_mRNA_dist.py` script.

+- `channcap_protein_multi_prom_rep_range.py`: Script that computes the channel capacity for the protein distributions generated with the output of the `maxent_protein_dist_rep_range.py` script.

+- `channcap_protein_multi_prom_iptg_range.py`: Script that computes the channel capacity for the protein distributions generated with the output of the `maxent_protein_dist_iptg_range.py` script.

+- `channcap_protein_single_prom.py`: Script that computes the channel capacity for the protein distributions generated assuming a single promoter that reaches steady state.
+These calculations do not include the gene dosage variability during the cell cycle, and assume a Poissonian degradation of the proteins.